🇯🇵 日本語 | 🇺🇸 English

 Logic Errors — It Runs But the Answer is Wrong

 No crash, but the result is wrong.
-The hardest kind of bug to debug. printf debugging is your friend.
+These are the hardest bugs to track down — printf debugging is your best friend.

 Integer division pitfall